doga/jsonapi_for_rails/README.md

 ```

 ### Access control
-Access control for authenticated and unauthenticated users can be implemented inside a `before_action` method in your API controllers.
+Access control for authenticated and unauthenticated clients can be implemented in `before_action` methods in your API controllers.

 ```ruby
 # app/controllers/jsonapi_resources_controller.rb